JohnKendrick/PDielec/docs/_sources/pdgui.rst.txt

 Main Tab
 ========

-The *Main Tab* is used to pick the MM/QM package and the output file which will be analysed.
+The *Main Tab* is used to pick the MM/QM package and the output file that will be analysed.

 .. _fig-mainTab: